Sexual assault trial of former Pirates' pitcher set for May

 The trial is expected to take about a week to complete, according to Assistant District Attorney Jim Lazar.

-Earlier this year, Mears denied defense requests to bar evidence police obtained during an interview with Vazquez and a search of his Strip District home before his arrest.
+This year, Mears denied defense requests to bar evidence police obtained during an interview with Vazquez and a search of his Strip District home in Pittsburgh before his arrest.

 A second defense motion seeking dismissal of 11 counts of unlawful contact with a minor over jurisdictional grounds is still pending.
 Defense attorney Gary Gerson in court documents contended those alleged offenses would have occurred when Vazquez was out of town and pitching for the Pirates, not while he was in Pennsylvania and, as a result, cannot be locally prosecuted.